stubbscroll/evolve-script/readme.txt

 - the script doesn't stop if the game is paused, it should
 - in warlord, sometimes spire supply tab doesn't display properly after building a transport. this prevents the script from sending supplies
-- MAD: set trade routes to sell uranium before researching mutual destruction, which is the opposite of desired behaviour
-- probably some corner cases that can make the script trip up, like high population+horseshoes

 warning! use at your own risk. make a save first. the script is extremely fragile and will break on the slighest change in the game code and html design.